 In appearance, the Bombay looks very much like a Burmese, however, the Bombay will often be a bit larger and not quite as compact as the Burmese.
 The head of a show-quality Bombay will be round with a short muzzle.
 Because the Bombay is a blending of two very different breeds, it is often difficult to produce show-quality cats.
 Most litters will contain more pet-quality kittens than show-quality.
 Even though they may not have such a rounded head and short muzzle, the pet-quality kittens will have all of the other characteristics of the breed and will make wonderful companions.
 They are slow to mature in appearance and may not display all of their characteristics until 18 months of age.

 Bombay Cat Care

 The Bombay is a wonderful union of both parent breeds.
-He loves attention and to be carried around, often on his caregiver's shoulder.
-In fact, Bombays are truly "lap fungus" You cannot get them off you once they are there.
+It loves attention and to be carried around, often on his caregiver's shoulder.
+In fact, Bombays are truly "lap fungus."
+It is very hard to cannot get them off you once they are seated.

 A Bombay cat is likely to bond most with one family member.
 Your Bombay will follow you from room to room and will almost always have something to say about what you are doing.
 If you are looking for an affectionate cat, the Bombay is a good choice.
 But if you are rarely at home, a Bombay may suffer from the lack of attention.

 Bombays are also wonderful with guests, children, and dogs.
-You won't find a Bombay hiding under the bed when company arrives.
+You will not find a Bombay hiding under the bed when company arrives.
 Your Bombay will be part of the greeting committee.
 While focusing on a special person, this cat will not be aloof with anybody.